pkp/pkp-docs/contributing/en/gettingstarted.md

 ### README File

-The README.md file should include a brief introduction regarding the document, a list of contributors, release date, and copyright.
+The README.md file should include a brief introduction regarding the document, a list of contributors, and a release date.

 ![](./assets/Github-readme.png)